 Step 1: Go to Estación Central

-This is Santiago’s main bus and train station.
+Estación Central is Santiago’s main bus and train station.
 You can get there by taking the metro to the “Estación Central” stop.
-Make sure to take a moment to admire the architecture of the building before entering.
-It’s easy to forget that you’re in South America, rather than in Europe!

 Step 3: Turn Left

-Step 4: Walk straight to the end of the terminal
+Step 4: Walk to the End of the Terminal

 Pomaire vs. Melipilla Buses

 As such, when you purchase your ticket, ask if there is a Pomaire bus leaving soon.
-This bus is direct and will have you arriving to Pomaire from Santiago in under an hour.
+This bus is direct and will have you arriving in Pomaire from Santiago in under an hour.

 Direct buses to Pomaire are sporadic and unreliable.
 Chances are you’ll need to take a Melipilla bus, or risk waiting hours at the bus terminal for a direct Pomaire bus.

-Taking the Melipilla bus requires a bus change shortly before arriving to Pomaire.
-As with arriving to the San Borja terminal, it isn’t hard to do but requires previous knowledge or Spanish skills.
+Taking the Melipilla bus requires a bus change shortly before arriving in Pomaire.
+As with arriving at the San Borja terminal, it isn’t hard to do but requires knowledge or Spanish skills.

-Step 2: Get off when the chauffeur tells you to
+Step 2: Get off When the Chauffeur Says So

-This is where things get a bit tricky.
+This is where things get trickier.
 Your driver will let you off on the side of the road.
-No bus stop.
-No sidewalk.
+There’s no formal bus stop there, nor a sidewalk.

-When you’ve passed the tollbooth and are walking along the curved road, you’ll see a short set of dirt steps built in the ground.
+When you’ve passed the tollbooth and are walking along the curved road, you’ll see a short set of dirt steps.
 These steps lead from the lower road you are on to the higher road where you need to be.

 Walk up those steps.

-Don’t worry, it’s super safe!
-You’ll be in the Chilean countryside surrounded by fields, mountains, and livestock.
+Don’t worry—it’s super safe.
+You’ll be in the Chilean countryside surrounded by fields, mountains, livestock, and friendly locals.

-The sign on the bus will say “Pomaire.”
-Just flag down the bus.
-They’ll be looking for you, since this “bus stop” is a common thing for people coming from Santiago.
-Buses pass frequently, so you don’t have to worry about waiting on the side of the road for long.
+The buses pass frequently, so you don’t have to worry about waiting on the side of the road for long.
 The ride costs 400 pesos.

 You’ve made it to Pomaire, hooray!

-The good news is that the hardest part is over (and that wasn’t very hard, right?).
-Pomaire is a tiny town and is made up of two main roads forming a triangle.
+The good news is that the hardest part is over.
+Pomaire is a tiny town composed of two main roads forming a triangle.

-When it comes to things to do in Pomaire, the answer is easy- walk through pottery shops and eat empanadas.
-This is what the town is known for, and for good reason!
+When it comes to things to do in Pomaire, the answer is easy—explore pottery shops and eat empanadas.

 Take a short walk down the road to the right and you’ll soon find restaurants showcasing gigantic empanadas.
 You’ll also come across loads of touristy pottery shops.

-Travel Tip: Aim to visit Pomaire Wednesday – Sunday.
-Chilean tourists, especially from Santiago, are the most frequent tourists to Pomaire.
-As such, the weekends are bustling, and there isn’t as much open in town early in the week.
+Travel Tip: Aim to visit Pomaire from Wednesday to Sunday.
+Chilean tourists, especially those from Santiago, are the most common tourists in Pomaire.
+So, there isn’t as much open in Pomaire earlier in the week.

-Take the next left and you’ll be completing the triangle circuit, this time starting with the more home-based pottery stores and ending with the more touristy stores, although slightly less touristy than from where you started.
+By taking that next left, you’ll complete the triangle circuit.
+This time, you’ll start with the more home-based pottery stores and end with the touristy stores, although slightly less touristy than where you started.

-If you don’t need, or want, large pieces of pottery but would like to take a souvenir home with you, make it a three-legged clay pig or an “Abundancias de la Suerte”– a traditional cornucopia type basket believed to bring luck.
+If you don’t want large pieces of pottery but would like to take a souvenir from Pomaire home with you, I recommend going with the classics: a three-legged clay pig or an “Abundancia de la Suerte”.

-For anywhere from .50 cents – $3 USD you can bring home one of these tiny treasures to remember your day trip to Pomaire.
-The three-legged piggie banks in particular are a signature from there.
+For anywhere from .50 cents to $3 USD you can bring home one of these tiny treasures to remember your day trip to Pomaire.
+The three-legged piggie banks in particular are a signature Pomaire souvenir.

-If you get lucky, you may even get to see locals making pottery in their shop!
+If you get lucky, you may even get to see locals making pottery in their shops.